rpf13/Do-You-Know-It/README.md

 ### Features Left to Implement
 The following features should be implemented in a next release.
 They will bring another challenge to the player but also for me to implement them.
-- Implement the API to call the opentdb dynamically
+- Implement an API call the opentdb to dynamically fetch questions - built in directly to the quiz.
 - Give the player the option to choose the amount of questions, the different question topics as well as the level of difficulty
 - Implement a leaderboard BUT only if it is persistent and stored in a databease.